Pathological people pleaser?

 It might have to do with early experiences where, most likely, your parent’s love was conditional, according to the article “People Pleasing.” by Psychology Today.

-If that was the case, you might have internalized that well-behaving and being complacent with the essential people in your life were synonyms for gaining their love and approval.
-This may have caused you an insecure attachment style and even made you develop a fear of failure and rejection.
+If that is the case, you may have internalized the idea that behaving well and being complacent with the important people in your life are synonymous with earning their love and approval.
+This belief could lead to an insecure attachment style and may even develop a fear of failure and rejection.

 So, you interpret that love needs to be earned by doing what others want you to do or is based on your ability to achieve.